adlnet/xAPI-Spec/xAPI.md

 this cluster, e.g. an ad hoc team.

 * An anonymous Group MUST include a 'member' property listing constituent Agents.
-* An anonymous Group MUST NOT contain Group objects in the 'member' property.
+* An anonymous Group MUST NOT contain Group Objects in the 'member' property.
 * An anonymous Group MUST NOT include any inverse functional identifiers.

 The table below lists all properties of an anonymous Group.